CorWatts/mikewatts/README.md

-Site of Jenny Watts
+Site of Mike Watts
 ====================

-Jenny Watts is a professional jazz musician as well as a piano teacher.
-This is her personal website.
+Mike Watts is a professional studio musician, composer, and orchestrator.
+This is his personal website.

 ## Instructions
 ```